Nuclear fusion

 Examples of nuclear fusion: the Sun

-• Hydrogen Bomb: Hydrogen bombs, also known as thermonuclear bombs, use nuclear fusion to generate extremely powerful explosions.
+• Hydrogen bomb: Hydrogen bombs, also known as thermonuclear bombs, use nuclear fusion to generate extremely powerful explosions.
 In these bombs, the fusion of hydrogen nuclei to form helium and other heavy elements releases explosive energy.

 Requirements of a fusion reaction